swati037/NearDoc/README.md

 # NearDoc

 ## Problem Statement:
-The COVID-19 pandemic has dramatically changed how outpatient care is delivered.Doctors are deferring elective and preventive visits, such as annual physicals.
+The COVID-19 pandemic has dramatically changed how outpatient care is delivered.
+Doctors are deferring elective and preventive visits, such as annual physicals.
 Many patients are avoiding visits because they do not want to leave their homes.

 Build an application that helps people to monitor their health parameters and vitals in order to live a healthy life.

 ## Features:

-* Book Appointment
+Book Appointment
 > Where you can book Doctor’s appointment

 Video Consultation